0premthecoder/Class11/Chemestry/Some Basic Concepts of Chemistry/README.md

 Elements| Compounds
 ---|--
 Elements are substances that are pure in their nature and are composed of a single atom.| Compounds are also pure substances that are composed of elements in definite proportions.
 Till now 118 elements have been discovered out of which 94 elements are naturally occurring on Earth.|Infinite number of compounds can be formed.
 There is no absolute number.
-| Elements can be categorized as metals, metalloids, and nonmetals.	| Compounds are divided into three categories:
-Metallic, ionic, and molecular.
+| Elements can be categorized as metals, metalloid, and nonmetals. | Compounds are divided into three categories:Metallic, ionic, and molecular.
 Elements are the single atoms.
-Hence they cannot be broken down.
+Hence they cannot be broken down. | Compounds can be broken down using chemical reactions.